TaitoUnited/taito-cli/docs/manual/03-quick-start.md

 ### Taito command reference

 Run `taito -h` to show more taito commands that you can use.
-DEVELOPMENT.md file located on project root folder might also be useful.
+Check also the DEVELOPMENT.md file located at your project root folder.

 ---